RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition: Introduction

 \section{Introduction}

 Recent years have witnessed the rapid growth of large language models (LLMs), giving rise to powerful models such as ChatGPT~\cite{achiam2023gpt} and Gemini~\cite{team2023gemini}.
-These models have quickly reshaped automated software engineering and are now widely applied to code generation and related development tasks~\cite{guo2024deepseek,roziere2023code,lin2024llm,yang2024ecosystem}.
+These models have quickly reshaped automated software engineering and are now widely applied to code generation and related development tasks~\cite{guo2024deepseek,roziere2023code,lin2024llm,yang2024ecosystem,liu2025creme}.
 This technological shift has influenced real-world development practices: a substantial proportion of developers regularly rely on LLM-based tools (e.g., GitHub Copilot~\cite{githubcopilot}) to write, modify, or review code~\cite{wermelinger2023using,barke2023grounded,dakhel2023copilot}.
 These tools significantly improve productivity and reduce cognitive load during programming activities~\cite{joshi2023repair,vaithilingam2022expectation}.

-Beyond single-turn code generation, recent research has introduced code agents that extend LLMs into autonomous, multi-step problem-solving systems capable of interacting with real-world code repositories~\cite{gao2025trae,zhang2024autocoderover,wang2024openhands}.
+Beyond single-turn code generation, recent research has introduced code agents that extend LLMs into autonomous, multi-step problem-solving systems capable of interacting with code repositories~\cite{gao2025trae,zhang2024autocoderover,wang2024openhands}.
 Unlike LLMs that generate code in isolation, code agents iteratively reason about a given problem, invoke external tools (e.g., code search, testing frameworks, and execution environments), and adapt their behavior based on intermediate feedback.
-As a result, they can perform a broad range of repository-level development tasks, including fixing bugs and implementing feature requests~\cite{bouzenia2024repairagent,zhang2024autocoderover,wang2024openhands,yang2024swe}, generating tests from natural-language issue descriptions~\cite{mundler2024code,ahmed2024tdd,nashid2025issue2test}, and automating complex project setups~\cite{hu2025repo2run,bouzenia2025you}.
-Among these tasks, feature addition is particularly important in real-world development, as it requires understanding natural-language feature requests and implementing coordinated modifications across multiple files and code entities, thereby posing a comprehensive challenge for code agents.
-This trend highlights the need to systematically evaluate the capabilities of code agents in real-world feature addition scenarios.
+They can perform a broad range of repository-level development tasks, including fixing bugs and implementing feature requests~\cite{bouzenia2024repairagent,zhang2024autocoderover,wang2024openhands,yang2024swe}, generating tests from natural-language issue descriptions~\cite{mundler2024code,ahmed2024tdd,nashid2025issue2test}, and automating complex project setups~\cite{hu2025repo2run,bouzenia2025you}. \dx{Among these tasks, feature addition is a distinct setting for code agents.
+Unlike bug fixing, which often starts from an observed failure and asks the agent to restore intended behavior, feature addition requires the agent to infer new externally visible behavior, decide how to integrate it into existing APIs or module boundaries, and preserve existing behavior while adding the new capability.} This trend highlights the need to systematically evaluate the capabilities of code agents in feature addition scenarios.

 However, the failure modes of code agents are more complex compared with traditional code-generation LLMs.
 In real-world feature addition workflows, producing a correct patch is the outcome of a structured reasoning pipeline that involves \ding{182} understanding the issue and its requirements, \ding{183} identifying the relevant files, \ding{184} locating the necessary code entities, and \ding{185} formulating an appropriate modification plan.
 Errors can arise at any stage of this process: an agent may misunderstand the problem intent, modify irrelevant files, introduce unnecessary changes, or omit essential steps.
 Moreover, code agents may occasionally pass test cases despite relying on coincidental reasoning, leading to apparent success that hides underlying problems.
 As a result, evaluating code agents solely based on whether the final patch passes tests, without examining the intermediate reasoning process, offers limited insight into their true capabilities and failure characteristics.